-Hardcore gamers might want to take a wait-and-see approach, though, as the set doesn't yet support VRR (an update has been promised but not dated) and we found the 4K@120Hz support a little buggy.
+Hardcore gamers might want to take a wait-and-see approach, as the set doesn't yet support VRR (an update has been promised but not dated) and we found the 4K@120Hz support a little buggy.
 However, if movies and TV shows are your priority and you have a big budget, we haven’t tested a better television than the Sony A90J.
 It’s pricey, but it’s also a clear cut above the competition.

 Read the full Sony XR-55A90J review